eischet/ews-java-api/readme.md

   My current favorite is the StringList::toString JavaDoc, which takes quite a lot of words to explain how generic toString works, but returns something entirely different.
 * There's quite a lot of unused code, e.g. all methods of IAsyncResult, and some unused type parameters, that could be removed/improved.
-* I'd rather use the new Java HTTP client, minimizing external dependencies, but can't get it to properly authenticate with NTLM.
-  Right now, it's not working, but I'll keep trying.